yuki2006/maui_sample/README.md

 ## How to Reproduce

 1. Clone this repository.
-2. Open a terminal in the root directory of the project (`MauiBugRepro`).
+2. Open a terminal in the root directory of the project .
 3. Run the following command:

     ```bash